OlofHarrysson/anyfig/README.md

 * Save / load configs

 See [The seed that grew into Anyfig](assets/anyfig_story.md) for a more in depth view of why Anyfig has a place in this world

+## Requirements
+Python 3.7+

 ## Installation
 The Anyfig package is in its infancy.
 Install it from pip or the github repo